-In the recent release of Chrome browser, Google has added a new feature, Reading list.
+In the recent release of Chrome browser, Google has added a new feature, a Reading list.
 Reading List is a new feature that allows you to save web pages for reading later.
 It functions far more like a to-do list than a standard bookmark.
 It is a handy feature for those who want to read any webpage or news post later and want to save the URL in the browser.

 In this post, we will learn the following topics:-